 Jaipur – Really good Indian food.
 And don’t forget to try the jalapeno beer.

 Porky Butts BBQ (West Omaha) – BBQ is one of my favorite foods.
 Unfortunately, I’ve never been that impressed with BBQ in Omaha.
-A couple of years ago, this place opened and it is the best BBQ I’ve had in Omaha.
+This place opened a couple of years ago and is the best BBQ I’ve had in Omaha.
+And the fries are delicious too.

 A Few More Options